VoronDesign/VoronUsers/printer_mods/Jon/1515_led_mount/README.md

 **Preparation:**

 I use 9 led's on each side.
 Solder the cables.
-Now is a good idea to functiontest it before you install it.
+Now it's a good idea to test and configure the neopixels too, so you don't have to take it out again after you've mounted it, in case something is wrong.
+Just hang them over the spool holder and make sure nothing can short circuit while testing.

 **Mounting:**